JeringTech/Markdig.Extensions.FlexiBlocks/specs/FlexiCodeBlocksSpecs.md

     - Valid langauge aliases for Prism can be found here: https://prismjs.com/index.html#languages-list.
     - Valid language aliases for HighlightJS can be found here: http://highlightjs.readthedocs.io/en/latest/css-classes-reference.html#language-names-and-aliases.</para>

-    If the value is null, whitespace or an empty string, syntax highlighting is disabled and no class is assigned to the FlexiCodeBlock's code element.
+    If this value is null, whitespace or an empty string, syntax highlighting is disabled and no class is assigned to the FlexiCodeBlock's code element.
   - Default: `null`
 - `CodeClassFormat`
   - Type: `string`
   - Description: The format for the FlexiCodeBlock's code element's class.
     `Language` will replace "{0}" in the format.
-    If the value is null, whitespace or an empty string, no class is assigned to the code element.
+    If this value is null, whitespace or an empty string, no class is assigned to the code element.
   - Default: "language-{0}"
 - `SyntaxHighlighter`
   - Type: `SyntaxHighlighter`